What does “depends on complexity of project” mean?

 Sample Edit Time

 This is the largest factor in determining the per-word price of an edit.
-Generally I select about 500 words to edit from the sample you send, then I set my timer and get to work.
-When I’ve finished those 500 words, I stop my timer and see how long it took me.
+Generally I select about 500 words to edit from the sample you send, then I start my stopwatch and get to work.
+When I’ve finished those 500 words, I stop the stopwatch and see how long it took me.
 Simple math tells me the rest. (e.g. If a sample took me 20 minutes to edit, then a novel of 50,000 words will take about 2,000 minutes, or around 33 hours.)
 Of course, I have to add a few extra hours to factor in author communication, plus several more as a buffer, but this gives me a good general estimate.
+(For more about how long editing actually takes, check out this blog post.)

 Number of Errors